lcroberts/lazylangs.nvim/README.md

 | Latex | ✅ | latex/tex |
 | Markdown | ✅ | markdown/md |
 | HTML/CSS |  ✅  | html/css |

+## Overriding A Language

+To override a language you can either add a file with the appropriate name in your configured override directory or you can use the provided `LLConfigOverride` command which will dump the existing config into the language override directory.

 ## Language TODO
 | Language Name | LSP | DAP Support | Language Aliases |